Indirect Inference With(Out) Constraints: Indirect Inference With(Out) Constraints

 with $\beta ^{0}=(\psi ^{0},\varphi ^{0},\pi ^{0})^{\prime }$ \ and with

-But, if $\theta =(\alpha ,\delta ,\sigma _{v})^{\prime }$ with $\delta \neq 0$ , then, $y_{t}$ is conditionally heteroskedastic and obviously:
+But, if $\theta =(\alpha ,\delta ,\sigma _{v})^{\prime }$ with $\delta \neq 0 $, then, $y_{t}$ is conditionally heteroskedastic and obviously:

-From this toy example, we conclude that Assumptions \textbf{A4} and \textbf{A5} are sensible.\footnote{The reader may wonder how to identify $\sigma _{v}$ in the homoskedastic case.
+From this toy example, we conclude that Assumptions \textbf{A4} is sensible. \footnote{ The reader may wonder how to identify $\sigma _{v}$ in the homoskedastic case.
 This actually requires matching the kurtosis since in the general case the unconditional kurtosis is

-This kurtosis matching is implicitly performed when using a Student-t conditional distribution as an auxiliary model. }
+This kurtosis matching is implicitly performed when using a Student-t conditional distribution as an auxiliary model.}